 OHSU in action

 Every year OHSU Diagnostic Imaging requires annual training for anyone who might enter an MRI environment.
 Compass training will launch on July 1 and is assigned to OHSU employees by their manager.
-Those seeking MRI Safety approval need to complete two steps: answer questions in Ready Set followed by completing a Compass training module.
+Those seeking MRI Safety approval need to complete two steps: answer questions in Enterprise Health followed by completing a Compass training module.
 Typical approval turnaround time is 3-5 business days with a minimum of 24 hours.
 This year we will have tables set up in the HRC lobby to pick up your badge stickers, which are required to enter the MRI department.
-This year we will also be holding a MRI open house for those that have completed their MRI Safety Training.
+This year we will also be holding an MRI open house for those that have completed their MRI Safety Training.
 Badge sticker pick-up will also be available during our MRI Open house.
 Contact us if you have more questions regarding MRI Safety.

 What is MRI?

 Magnetic Resonance Imaging (MRI) is a noninvasive diagnostic exam that uses radio waves (RF) and a strong magnetic field to move the electrical components of our cells.
 The MRI scanner is an extremely powerful magnet that attracts items with ferromagnetic substances such as iron, steel, cobalt, and nickel.
 Be aware that the magnetic field from the scanner, though powerful, cannot be seen or felt.
 Only ferromagnetic substances can be pulled to the magnetic field, and the strength of the pull grows the closer they get to the center of the magnet.
 When a ferromagnetic object gets within the scanner's magnetic field and is pulled rapidly into the scanner, this is called the "missile effect."
 These objects can be pulled toward a magnet or be magnetized, so they must stay a safe distance from the MRI.
 It's important to remember that the MRI machine is always magnetized—it's always on.